jrengdahl/H503/README.txt

 trace buffer, and a trace probe is not required.
 I use the free Segger Ozone debugger, which can display trace for either on-chip or off-chip trace.
 Unfortunately, since COVID, M7 chips are nearly impossible for a hobbyist to obtain.
-That is why I have recently been focusing on the L412, and more recenty the H503.
+That is why I have been focusing on the L412, and more recently the H503.
 (Try lcsc.com if you need M7 chips, I found some affordable H7B0).

 Trace is not working yet.